kyle-proctor/GITS-SEB-Configs/README.md

 How to:

 Simply copy the .seb extension files to the candidates computer and then double click to launch an Exam/Review straight into a secure SEB session.
 SEB will then ask for a password.
-The current password is: gitsproctor To exit SEB after finishing a testing session use Ctrl-Q (Windows), or CMD-Q (MacOS X)
+To exit SEB after finishing a testing session use Ctrl-Q (Windows), or CMD-Q (MacOS X)